porres/pd-cyclone/README.md

 Cyclone 0.3-0 was the major overhaul in cyclone, where almost all of its objects got updated to the latest Max 7 version (Max 7.3.5).
 Many bugs were also fixed, the documentation was rewritten from scratch and new objects were included.
 Check the provided **CHANGELOG.txt** file for the details in all version changes.

-Currently, Cyclone still hasn't reached full compatibilty to Max 7.3.5 and most likely will never do.
-Minor issues stand in the way, like porting [mtr] (too much trouble) and [comment] will most likely miss 'bubble' stuff from Max 6+.
+Currently, Cyclone still hasn't reached full compatibilty to Max 7.3.5 .
+Some functionalities that depend on "transport" or "dictionaries" haven't been implemented and most likely will never be.
+Other minor issues still stand on the way, [comment] will most likely always miss 'bubble' stuff from Max 6+.
+Other than that, [mtr] hasn't been ported yet and other minor incomatibility issues are described in the help files of corresponding objects.
 Cyclone may still incorporate functionalities from Max 8+ version.
 Nonetheless, things like 'mc' compatiblity won't be possible or make it into Cyclone!